jwl-7/c0de_gr1nd/python_explanations/string_integer_interconversion.md

     for i in range(len(s)):
         result = result * 10 + (ord(s[i]) - ord('0'))
     ```
-3. Add the negative sign back as needed, and return the integer
+3. Return the integer with the correct sign
     ```python
     return -result if is_negative else result
     ```